- In controlled airspace for separation, safety, noise abatement, operational advantage, confidence maneuver, or when a pilot requests.

 VECTOR TO (approach name) FINAL APPROACH COURSE.

 Determine optimum routing based on factors such as wind, weather, traffic, pilot requests, noise abatement, adjacent sector requirement, and letters of agreement.

-- When vectoring or approving course deviations, assign an altitude to maintain when:
+- When vectoring or approving course deviations, assign an altitude to maintain and, if necessary, a speed, when:

-- The vector or approved deviation is off an assigned procedure which contains altitude instructions, i.e., instrument approach, etc.
+- The vector or approved deviation is off an assigned procedure which contains altitude or speed restrictions, i.e., instrument approach, etc.

 - The previously issued clearance included crossing restrictions.

 FAA Order JO 7110.65, Para 4-2-5, Route or Altitude Amendments.